Jaxx497/concertus/readme.md

 - Display more song info in window (user controlled)
 - Improved testing for various formats
-- Implement a secondary backend (likely mpv)
+- Implement a secondary backend (likely mpv) [Finally, OPUS support!!!]

 ## Other